matloff/dsld/README.md

 </table>

+## Quarto Book

+A quarto book is provided to serve as a guide to key statistical principles and their applications, providing a more detailed analysis of the examples denoted below.

 ## Part One: Adjustment for Confounders

 In this case, we wish to *estimate the impact* of a sensitive variable S on an outcome variable Y,